2011 Segunda División play-offs: Real Valladolid

 Real Valladolid was the last team to qualify to this phase, they did so in the last game by winning 2–0 against AD Alcorcón on 4 June 2011.
 Real Valladolid, a historical La Liga team, they were relegated from La Liga last season, in the last match Valladolid was a FC Barcelona victim, a match that Barça needed a win to get the league championship.
 They made an irregular 2010–11 Segunda División season: in the early 12 matchdays they played good and were in play-off places, however they began a losing streak which almost touched the relegation zone, but since matchday 24 they started to escalate positions again.
 They lost the penultimate match against SD Huesca (when a point was enough to qualify) and their play-off position was in danger if they lost and Xerez defeated Elche, but they won the last game.
-Valladolid's last participation in La Liga was in 2009–10, having spent 40 seasons: from 1948–1964 except 1958–59 and 1961–62, 1980–2004 except 1992–93 season and lately 2007–2010.
+Valladolid's last participation in La Liga was in 2009–10, having spent 40 seasons: from 1948 to 1964 except 1958–59 and 1961–62, 1980–2004 except 1992–93 season and lately 2007–2010.
 Valladolid was 13th in the All-Time La Liga table.
 They were in Segunda División only since this season.

 Background at 2010–11 Segunda División: